 0800 027 1234 (24 hour service)

-Provides confidential information and support to anyone affected by domestic abuse.
+Provides confidential information and support to anyone affected by forced marriage or domestic abuse.

 AMIS (Abused Men in Scotland)

 Supports men who are experiencing or have experienced domestic abuse.
 Call the confidential helpline (it's free to call from landlines and most UK mobiles, and doesn't appear on itemised phone bills) or find a local service near you.